 A museum for the city, an open and welcoming forum for dialogue and exchange about and with the city.
 It is a city museum in the truest sense; the »StadtPalais – City Museum of Stuttgart« is a place where the citizens of Stuttgart can interact and connect with each other and their city.
 The new City Museum of Stuttgart in the historic Wilhelmspalais was designed with people at its heart.
 It asks how Stuttgart became what it is today, seeks perspectives on today’s city life, and discovers visions for the Stuttgart of tomorrow.

 The full design concept and creation of the permanent and exhibition and the first two special exhibitions were entrusted to jangled nerves.
-As a museum and exhibition design firm working in and outside of Stuttgart, we are particularly proud to have helped created the new City Museum of Stuttgart.

 As the city’s new museum, the StadtPalais should be accessible on all kinds of levels – and for everyone.
 The implementation and design of the exhibitions is explicitly aimed at a wide audience.
 The concept and exhibition design are characterised by dialogue-based formats and a consistent focus on participation.
 The various themes and their implementation are aimed at encouraging the visitors to rediscover their city, inspiring debate on city life, and opening up previously unfamiliar perspectives on the city and its residents.
 These ambitions were fulfilled by a modern exhibition design and use of a wide range of interactive media.
 Everything revolves around one question: what makes Stuttgart so special?
 The StadtPalais is a place where visitors discover the city’s history, discuss its present and devise its future.
 In that spirit, the trio of opening exhibitions form a harmonious design concept.
 While the permanent exhibition mainly offers different insights into »Stuttgart City Stories« from the past, visitors can rediscover their city through sound in the interactive exhibition »Sound of Stuttgart«.
 Visitors can help shape and discuss the city’s future development in the discursive format »Stuttgart and You 2038« with the help of an imaginative cityscape.